UPDATED June 1, 2021

 - Enjoy the views of both the “New Mosque” (Yeni Camii) and the Golden Horn, the waterway dividing the European side of Istanbul into the very old and newer parts.

 - Catch the tram going toward Kabatas and ride to the end stop – get there by 12pm.
 Walk north past the PO gas station and buy your ticket for the Dentur “Hop on Hop off” Bosporus cruise.
-This trip is our favorite and a fun way to see the sites from the water.
+This trip is our favorite and a fun way to see the sites from the water (cost 30TL, kids under 7 free).
 The first ferry leaves at 12:45pm, and you can hop off at any time and catch a later ferry.
+The ferry is also timed to allow visiting national palace museums.
 We recommend hopping off at the Emirgan Park stop to see the pretty flowers (especially in April when tulips are everywhere) and the quiet Kucuksu pavilion for tea and a brief walk through the pretty palace-like structure.
 Note: The pandemic of 2020/21 has affected many ferry and tour schedules, so please check with the ferry company or your hotel for updated ferry timetables.

 - Returning to Kabatas, take the funicular up the hill to Taksim square, and stroll down the pedestrian Istiklal Street for more shopping and dining experiences.
 If you have energy, you can easily walk all the way down the street, then down the hill past Galata Tower to the tram stop at Karakoy.
 Take the tram back to your hotel.

 Day 3: A Day of Choices – Pick One and Enjoy!